zachMitchell/programmingNotes/bash/interestingPrograms.md

 I keep forgetting the name of this, so this section is here XP

 `fdisk -l` - lists your disks regardless if they're mounted or not.

+## update-rc.d

+A debian/ubuntu command that manages a service at startup.
+When searching for this command I wanted to disable world community grid in order to fire it up at will

+The example from stackexchange -> duckduckgo XP
+`sudo update-rc.d -f apache2 remove`
+I used `disable` instead of remove